glp-92/React-Native-Apps/httpcamera/Readme.md

 ## Http Camera

-The HTTP Camera app allows you to capture photos using your device's camera and send them to a server by making a POST request to a specified endpoint.
+The HTTP Camera app allows the user to capture photos using device's camera and send them to a server by making a POST request to a specified endpoint.

 ### How to use
 1. Give permission to camera usage on first run